gvwilson/thirdbit/_posts/2024/2024-04-27-building-tech-together.md

 The second point was and is important.
 [Software Carpentry][carpentries],
-[It Will Never Work in Theory][nwit], and [*Teaching Tech Together*][t3] all gave learners a [ball-and-stick model][balls-and-sticks] that would help them understand the world *right away*;
+[It Will Never Work in Theory][nwit], and [*Teaching Tech Together*][t3] all succeeded because they aimed to give learners a [ball-and-stick model][balls-and-sticks] rather than teaching them quantum chemistry.
-If that meant cutting corners and simplifying things, so be it.
+What I wanted,
+in effect,
-What I wanted was [Scratch for the social sciences][scratch-social-sciences], but people who already understood these ideas in depth were as dismissive of dumbing them down [sic] as programmers are of tools like Scratch.
+was [Scratch for the social sciences][scratch-social-sciences], but the people who could write it seemed to fall into three camps:

+1. They didn't know programmers well enough to talk to them.
+2. They didn't see why they should dumb down their work (which is like programmers who look down on tools like Scratch because it's not "real").
+3. They were (justifiably) afraid that if they simplified and cut corners, their colleagues in Group 2 would tear strips off them for being sloppy and unserious.

 Six years, four books, and one pandemic later,
 I think it's more important than ever to find a way to explain how the world works